 - Many systemic diseases such as diabetes, lupus, gout, and rheumatoid arthritis can cause foot pain.
 Rheumatoid arthritis can cause painful inflammation in the joints of the foot, accompanied by alignment changes that lead to foot deformities.

 - Trauma from an acute injury or from accumulative repetitive injury is a very common cause of foot pain, as well.
-An example of such injury is Achilles tendinitis or rupture.
+An example of such an injury is Achilles tendonitis or rupture.
 The tendon can rupture from an acute, sudden injury or it can become inflamed (tendinitis) from repetitive insult to the structure.
 Injuries to the skin and internal structures may also be caused by small repetitive traumas or pressures.
 Micro-trauma injuries can be caused by running on uneven surfaces or surfaces that are too hard or too soft, or by wearing shoes that have poor force-absorption qualities, are not activity-specific, or fit incorrectly.

-Wearing shoes that are too tight or high heels can cause pain in the forefoot.
-Shoes that are tied too tightly can cause pain and bruising on the top of the foot.
+- Wearing shoes that are too tight or high heels can cause pain in the forefoot.
+Shoes that are tied too tightly can cause pain and bruise on the top of the foot.
 Improper, non-sport-specific shoes for running or cycling can lead to foot pain with activities.
 Poorly fitting shoes in the short term can cause blisters, bruising, and be a source of an athlete's foot.
 The long-term effects of poorly fitting shoes may be bunions, corns, calluses, irritation of nerves and joints, and misalignment of the toes.
-Morton's neuroma caused by thickening of tissue around a nerve between the toes can cause toe numbness and pain and may also be aggravated by ill-fitting shoes as can many foot deformities such as hammertoes, mallet toes, and bunions.
+Morton's neuroma caused by the thickening of tissue around a nerve between the toes can cause toe numbness and pain and may also be aggravated by ill-fitting shoes as can many foot deformities such as hammertoes, mallet toes, and bunions.